The Quest for Innovation and Sustainability

 Chapter 5: Strategic Motivations for International Alliances: The Chinese Perspective

-Tina Saebi and Qinqin Dong INTRODUCTION Quite aware of the potential benefits of securing a competitive position in the 1.3 billion-consumer market of China, an increasing number of multinationals from the Triad countries ‒ Western Europe, US and Japan ‒ are establishing alliances with local Chinese companies.
+5. Strategic motivations for international alliances: the Chinese perspective Tina Saebi and Qinqin Dong INTRODUCTION Quite aware of the potential benefits of securing a competitive position in the 1.3 billion-consumer market of China, an increasing number of multinationals from the Triad countries ‒ Western Europe, US and Japan ‒ are establishing alliances with local Chinese companies.
 Chinese alliance partners can offer instant access to established customer and supplier bases as well as to the complex Chinese distribution system.
 Triad partners can further benefit from their local partners’ contacts, experience and credibility hence gathering valuable opportunities for strategic learning (Jagersma, 2005).
 However, given that alliances with local Chinese firms have become an important value-creating strategy for many Triad multinational companies, it is striking how poor the performance of many alliances remain.
 In general, one major cited reason for alliance failure is the incompatibility of alliance partners’ objectives.
 Failing to establish and communicate compatible objectives can lead to insuperable problems for the process and outcome of the alliance (Dacin et al., 1997).
 Particularly, divergences in alliance motives can lead to conflict situations, giving that alliance partners hold different expectations about the goals of the alliance.
 Especially in cross-border settings, alliance partners are likely to differ in terms of strategic intentions and alliance objectives (Dacin et al., 1997; Demirbag et al., 1995; Slocum and Lei, 1993; Tallman and Shenkar, 1990; Yan and Gray, 1994).
-Therefore, it is imperative to investigate the strategic motives of potential alliance partners in order to avoid premature and unfruitful termination of alliances.
-In this regard, the common underlying strategic...
+Therefore, it is imperative to investigate the strategic motives of potential alliance partners in order to avoid premature and unfruitful termination...

 You are not authenticated to view the full text of this chapter or article.